 Turkey’s most significant archeological site is arguably the city of Ephesus.
-Conveniently located and in easy reach of the beachside resort of Kusadasi, it is probably the most visited ancient site in the country next to Istanbul.
+Conveniently located and in easy reach of the beachside resort of Kusadasi, this world heritage site is probably the most visited ancient site in the country next to Istanbul.

 I was keen to see how much the place had changed over the course of almost two decades.
 Since excavations and studies are ongoing on the site I was curious to know if Ephesus could still ‘wow’ me today.